shimels1/multi_source_rag_chatbot/README.md

 ## Features

-- **Conversational AI with Memory**: Provides context-aware responses using `ConversationBufferWindowMemory`.
+- **Conversational AI with Memory**: Provides context-aware responses using `ConversationBufferWindowMemory` along with a **history-aware retriever** to rewrite queries based on past interactions.
 - **Multi-Source RAG**: Retrieves answers from uploaded documents using Retrieval-Augmented Generation (RAG).
 - **Embeddings**: Utilizes `sentence-transformers/all-MiniLM-L6-v2` for high-quality text embeddings.
 - **Modern Web UI**: Features a responsive interface with Tailwind CSS, glassmorphism effects, and Font Awesome icons.